Badulla Pillar Inscription

 Badulla Pillar Inscription (බදුලු ටැම් ලිපිය) is an archaeological stone inscription, which is currently located at the Senarath Paranavithana Memorial Library of Badulla, Sri Lanka.
 The inscription is engraved on a rock surface, with the height of 2.43 m and 127 mm.
 It contains 203 lines and about 2,000 mediaeval Sinhala scripts.
-The Badulla inscript is considered to be the largest pillar inscription, with the smallest letters, found in the country.
+The Badulla inscription is considered to be the largest pillar inscription, with the smallest letters, found in the country.

 Content

 The pillar inscription was created during the reign of King Udaya IV.
-It was recorded that the trade had been practiced in the market town of Hopitigama.
-According to the inscription, the traders and the householders of Hopitigama had submitted a petition outlining corruption and bribes done by village chief, to King Udaya when he visited the Mahiyangana pagoda.
-After a probe the stone pillar was erected on the orders of the king, which published the rules prohibiting these illegal activities.
+It was recorded that the trade had been practised in the market town of Hopitigama.
+According to the inscription, the traders and the householders of Hopitigama had submitted a petition outlining corruption and bribes done by the village chief, to King Udaya when he visited the Mahiyangana pagoda.
+After a probe, the stone pillar was erected on the orders of the king, which published the rules prohibiting these illegal activities.

-Additionally the inscription reveals that in those days the scales had been used to measure grain and bulls had been used for the transportation of goods.
+Additionally, the inscription reveals that in those days scales had been used to measure grain and bulls had been used for the transportation of goods.